 St. Marys River: Area of Concern

 The St. Marys River was designated as a binational Area of Concern (AOC) in 1987 under the Canada-U.S. Great Lakes Water Quality Agreement.
-Industrial and wastewater contamination along with changes to the watercourse led to its degraded water quality and environmental health.
+Pollution from industrial and municipal wastewater along with changes to the watercourse led to its degraded water quality and environmental health.
 Nine out of 14 beneficial use impairments (BUIs) were identified, which measure the environmental, human health or economic impact of poor water quality.
 One additional beneficial use was deemed “requiring further assessment”, meaning more information was required to determine whether it was impaired.

 Accomplishments